-The signing of the LoI and the Government of Norway's USD 1 billion commitment is a first important step towards the delivery of important benefits and lessons for Indonesia's climate change efforts.
+The signing of the LoI and the GoN's USD 1 billion commitment is a first important step towards the delivery of important benefits and lessons for Indonesia's climate change efforts.
+The way in which the preparation phase is managed will affect the long-term success in dealing with climate change.
 The combined magnitude of the endeavour, the urgency of the challenges, and the limited timeline for the preparation stage serve as the rationale for the provision of support through this project.
-The Government of Indonesia created the REDD+ Task Force under the coordination of UKP4 to consolidate and coordinate all REDD+ initiatives and ensure that LoI implementation reflects the wider Indonesian climate change agenda and interests.
-The REDD+ Task Force is chaired by the Head of UKP4, Kuntoro Mangkusubroto, and comprised of individuals from the Ministry of Finance, the National Development and Planning Agency (BAPPENAS), the Ministry of Forestry (MoFor), the Ministry of Environment (MoE), the National Land Agency (BPN), the National Council on Climate Change (DNPI), and UKP4.
+The GoI created the REDD+ Task Force under the coordination of the President's Delivery Unit for Development Monitoring and Oversight (UKP4) to consolidate and coordinate all REDD+ initiatives and ensure that LoI implementation reflects the wider Indonesian climate change agenda and interests.
+The REDD+ Task Force is chaired by the Head of UKP4, Kuntoro Mangkusubroto, and comprised of individuals from the Ministry of Finance, the National Development and Planning Agency (BAPPENAS), the Ministry of Forestry, the Ministry of Environment, the National Land Agency, the National Council on Climate Change (DNPI), and UKP4.

 In August 2010, the Governments of Indonesia and Norway agreed that the Norwegian Government will provide initial funding of USD 30 million to prepare for the implementation of the above LoI, to be lead by the Indonesia REDD+ Task Force.
-UNDP is acting as the financial manager for Phase 1 of the LoI, supporting the above request from the Government of Indonesia and Norway through the framework of a standard UNDP Cost Sharing Agreement and project document, in close coordination with the UN-REDD Programme.
-A "Fast Track" modality is being applied to allow greater decision-making autonomy and flexibility at the local level, thus expediting necessary recruitment, procurement and other operational processes.
+UNDP is acting as the financial manager for Phase 1 of the LoI, supporting the above request from the GoI and Norway through the framework of a standard UNDP Cost Sharing Agreement and project document, in close coordination with the UN-REDD Programme.
+Given the urgent and high profile nature of the programme, and time constraints for delivery of activities, a Fast Track modality is being applied, allowing greater decision-making autonomy and flexibility at the local level, thus expediting necessary recruitment, procurement and other operational processes.